-When attackers hit their target, consumers run for cover, state and federal agencies investigate and file and win legal claims in the millions of dollars, and black hats compromise tens of millions of credit cards, leading to hundreds of millions of dollars in costs.
+When attackers hit their target, consumers run for cover, and state and federal agencies investigate, file and win legal claims in the millions of dollars.
+Black hats compromise tens of millions of credit cards, leading to hundreds of millions of dollars in costs.
 Breaches can cost C-level executives their jobs.
 Settlements require companies to institute additional security measures and undergo greater scrutiny.
-After a breach, years of lousy press are almost guaranteed and damage control is critical.
+After a breach, years of negative press are almost guaranteed and damage control is critical.

 These costs are driving organizations to adopt real-time incident response techniques that limit damage and reduce recovery time and costs.
 Generally, the better the incident response process is, the better the outcome will be.

 However, there are many ways to fail at incident response, which can add to the losses.
 KPMG published the report "10 common cyber incident response mistakes" for federal agencies.
 To avoid such mistakes, organizations should look to credible incident response frameworks.
 Organizations can then use the frameworks to refine an incident response plan, avoid response missteps and cap the casualties of the next breach.

 A framework provides a conceptual structure.
 An incident response framework provides a structure to support incident response operations.
 A framework typically provides guidance on what needs to be done, but not on how it is done.
 A framework is also loose and flexible enough to allow elements to be added or removed as necessary to satisfy a particular organization or constituency.